markmo/dltemplate/src/nlp/crf_ner/README.rst

 zero otherwise.
 The feature function could look at the previous word or the next-next-word as well.

-For a thorough overview, read `An introduction to conditional random fields`_ by Charles Sutton and Andrew McCallum in Machine Learning Vol. 4, No. 4 (2011) 267–373.
+For a thorough overview, read `"An introduction to conditional random fields"`_ by Charles Sutton and Andrew McCallum in Machine Learning Vol. 4, No. 4 (2011) 267–373.

-.. _`An introduction to conditional random fields`: http://homepages.inf.ed.ac.uk/csutton/publications/crftut-fnt.pdf
+.. _`"An introduction to conditional random fields"`: http://homepages.inf.ed.ac.uk/csutton/publications/crftut-fnt.pdf